-The importance of dreams and what they can represent
+The significance of dreams and what they can represent

 For the majority of us, dreams are an ongoing part of our lives.
 Some of them we remember, some we don’t.
 We may consider them to be highly meaningful and feel greatly impacted by them, or we may view them as a collection of the day’s events; an amalgamation of useless images or random neurons firing in the brain.